Municipalities of Sweden

-The municipalities of Sweden (Sveriges kommuner) are its lower-level local government entities.
+The municipalities of Sweden (Sveriges kommuner) are its generally smaller but co-equal local government entities.
 There are 290 municipalities which are responsible for a large proportion of local services, including schools, emergency services and physical planning.

 Foundation

 The Local Government Act of 1991 specifies several responsibilities for the municipalities, and provides outlines for local government, such as the process for electing the municipal assembly.
 It also regulates a process (laglighetsprövning, "legality trial") through which any citizen can appeal the decisions of a local government to a county court.

 Municipal government in Sweden is similar to city commission government and cabinet-style council government.
 A legislative municipal assembly (kommunfullmäktige) of between 31 and 101 members (always an odd number) is elected from party-list proportional representation at municipal elections, held every four years in conjunction with the national general elections.
 The assembly in turn appoints a municipal executive committee (kommunstyrelse) from its members.
 The executive committee is headed by its chairman, (kommunstyrelsens ordförande).
 Swedish municipalities generally employ one or more politicians as Municipal Commissioners, (kommunalråd) one of which is usually the chairman of the executive committee.

 The government of the Stockholm municipality is partially based on its own, separate municipal government law.